yurivwarmerdam/necrofarmer/README.md

     - figure out a good standardized way of interacing there.
     - Godot does this by:
         - giving vector2 a global_position function.
 Requires it knowing its canvasitem.
 THis is worldspace gobal, though.
-- [ ] do thurough testing on validity of world to map logic
+- [v] do thurough testing on validity of world to map logic
     - make project with big tiles
     - have smallish (cursor??) entity moving around
     - perhaps just display several objects, have them print their loc

+- [ ] generic tiledata loading feature
+- [ ] clean up project
+    - spritesheets
+    - tilemaps
+    - tilesets
+    - util scripts
+    - game(-specific) scripts
+- [ ] collision
+- [ ] multitile tiles
+- [ ] zsort
 - [ ] build debug (draw rect/circle/etc in worldspace.
 Probably pass to camera?
 Basically pass these commands.
 Maybe a call()-type construction would be nice.)
 - [ ] merge button project stuff where relvant
+- [ ] create a shorter game class

 bt.py